 No (Firenock activates by change in speed, controls by fuzzy logic and time delay system, thus Firenock will stay lit even if the game is jumping and running violently)

 Yes (for those with physical switch; pulling out and pushing in)

 Yes (for magnetic system it will be affected by magnetic field / X- ray scanner)

 Working temperature range

 Influence by magnetic field

 (Firenock activates by change in speed)

-(Magnetic system one will be affected by magnetic field or X-ray scanner)
+(Magnetic system will be affected by magnetic field or X-ray scanner)

-last for years and there is lifetime refresh warranty and 30 days no question ask service
+Lasts for years and there is a lifetime refresh warranty and 30 days no questions asked service.

 maybe good for one season or less